 You don’t need to do extraordinary things, be gifted with great intelligence, or make a fortune to be happy.

-If you have the talent and the desire you can do it, combined with the right mindset, it won’t hinder your happiness.
+If you have the talent and the desire you can do it.

 - Criticizing